visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 In VisIt_, it is possible to do this with either a **Continuous** or a **Discrete* color table.
 In general, it is much easier with a **Continuous** color table (with smoothing set to ``None``).
 Trying to do the same thing with a **Discrete** color table requires the creation of a *companion* :ref:`conditional expression <If_Expression_Function>` which implements the non-uniform banding.
-We des

-Banded Coloring with Continous Color Table
-""""""""""""""""""""""""""""""""""""""""""

-Banded Coloring with Discrete Color Table
-"""""""""""""""""""""""""""""""""""""""""

-A **Discrete** color table does indeed wind up *banding* smoothly varying data.
-However, the band boundaries are uniformly spaced in the variable's *range* and this may not always be desirable.
-Sometimes, it is desirable to have finely tuned banding around specific portions of the variable's range.
-This requires the coordination of a **Discrete** color table and an appropriately constructed :ref:`conditional expression <If_Expression_Function>`.

 For example, given the a smoothly varying variable, ``u``, in the range ``[-1...+1]`` shown in normal (e.g. ``hot``) **Pseudocolor** plot in :numref:`Fig. %s <fig-MakingItPretty-smooth-coloring>`.